A Surprise Becomes a Rout

 Over the Hill and Through the Woods

-Look past the buildings down the road to the house in the distance.
+Look past the buildings down the road, to the house in the distance.

-By sheer chance, 160 Virginia Patriots who had left home too late to join the Overmountain Men learned of the Tory actions, and headed east in search of them.
 They ran into the 150 militia Carson had gathered somewhere to the left, probably over the hill in that direction.
 Not part of the regular army, these men wear regular clothes and carry their personal weapons.
 Most have muskets, but some Virginians carry more accurate rifles.
-All probably ride on horseback toward or past the modern house heading for the ford.
-At some point, they spot trouble.
+All probably ride on horseback past the modern house heading for the ford.

 Officer Death and Cowardice